wp-plugins/wp-staging/readme.txt

 There are dozens of other possible cause of failure which can not be handled well when you are testing your changes on a local staging platform.

 This is were WP Staging steps in...
 Site cloning and staging site creation simplified!

+<h3>I just want to migrate the database from one installation to another</h3>
+If you want to migrate your local database to a already existing production site you can use a tool like WP Migrate DB.
+WP Staging is only for creating a staging site with latest data from your production site.
+So it goes the opposite way of WP Migrate DB.
+Both tools are excellent cooperating eachother.

 = Main Features =